joshupadhyay/dream_journal/README.md

 # DreamJournal
-DreamJournal is an cross platform virtual journal used to document your dreams that you might forget throughout the day.
-Created with Flutter framework and Dart language for Software Design and Development (COMP 225) course at Macalester College.
+DreamJournal is a cross platform virtual journal used to document your dreams that you might forget throughout the day.
+Created using the Flutter framework and Dart language for Software Design and Development (COMP 225) course at Macalester College.

 ## Authors